PlayboyPrime/ModalMod/Explanations.md

 If replyToinIeraction.message is not undefined.

-ephemeral: IF true only the modal Author can see the reply.
+ephemeral: If true only the modal Author can see the reply.

 message: This string will be sent in the interaction channel as a reply to the interaction.